I had both the world’s worst and the world’s best manicure yesterday.

 She told me three times how much she ‘loves all babies.
 All babies…’ and was so, so sad.

 I saw the obvious analogy right away.

-As I left, I gave her the magazine that she couldn’t stop looking at and felt so grateful to hear this woman’s story.
-I’m constantly touched at how deeply personal flowers can be to people.
-Even people without gardens, a flower can touch the soul.
+When the day was done, I gave her the magazine that she couldn’t stop looking at, and left feeling so grateful to hear this woman’s story.